 Who Should Not Use a VisualEditor

-Organizations that either have an in-house web development expertise or work with a firm like FatLab to maintain their website may find these tools to be limiting.
+Organizations that either have in-house web development expertise or work with a web support agency, like FatLab, to maintain their website may find these tools to be limiting.

-Organizations that want the ability to customize how their site looks and behaves without the limitations of software created for the masses should stay clear of these generally speaking.
+Organizations that want the ability to customize how their site looks and behaves without the limitations of software created for the masses should stay clear of these.

-And to be perfectly cold about it, if you have a healthy web development/maintenance budget you shouldn’t be using tools built for the masses, packaged in $50 themes and/or sold less than $100.
+And to be perfectly cold about it, if you have a healthy web development/maintenance budget you shouldn’t be using tools built for the masses, packaged in $50 themes, and/or sold for less than $100.

 Can You Argue My Points?